pbella/Cuis-Ports/README.md

 	3. OMeta2Examples.pck.st (optional)
 	4. OMeta2Tests.pck.st (optional)

-D. Check examples in the OMeta2Examples class
+D. Check examples in the OMeta2Examples class (for more examples, see class comments in OMeta2Examples category)

 	- OMeta2Examples match: 5 with: #fact.
 	- OMeta2Examples matchAll: '1234' with: #number.